Prince Harry's lawsuit against The Sun is part of a long saga of alleged tabloid misbehavior

 Jan.
 21, 2025

-The trial is due to open in lawsuits by Harry and former Labour Party lawmaker Tom Watson against The Sun.
+The trial is due to open in lawsuits by Harry and former Labour Party lawmaker Tom Watson against The Sun, with Harry expected to testify in February.
 They are the only two remaining from among dozens of claimants after others accepted settlements rather than risk potentially ruinous legal bills.
-The prince is due to testify in person during the 10-week trial.
+But the opening is delayed when lawyers for both sides say they have been holding intense negotiations on a settlement.

 Harry’s case against Associated Newspapers, which publishes the Daily Mail, is ongoing.